PLP-GTR/ghost-docker-compose/README.md

 - fix the permissions on the host system - maybe via a pre-executed docker-compose script
 - get the docker-compose config files as light-weight as possible
 - switch to more fixed versions of the images to avoid complications on updates
-- write down the update procedures or at least link to how-to's
+- write down the update procedures or at least link to how-to's, see [here](https://github.com/bitnami/bitnami-docker-ghost#upgrade-this-application)
-- add backup mechanisms to another machine
+- add backup mechanisms to another machine, also see [here](https://github.com/bitnami/bitnami-docker-ghost#upgrade-this-application)